 The longest item in the middle is the KKR-1T Soviet reconnaissance pod, it has a normal camera and panoramic camera, night photography camera.
 On the other side of the silver missile pod is the ECM pod, SPS-141 Electronic Countermeasure system, Jammer.
 The other is the fuel tank.

 There is not a much detailed painting explanation in SMER’s instructions, such as the painting of the extra fuel tank.
-By my own interpretation, I painted those tanks on my favorite, such as camouflage painted on the top half, the bottom color is light gray.
+By my interpretation, I painted those tanks on my favorite, such as camouflage painted on the top half, the bottom color is light gray.
 It’s not a kit that thinks too much detail, OK if it is satisfied personally.

 It was completed by struggling a hardly assemble, it is felt that trial and error remained even after it ended.
 Immediately after making another SMER kit, I thought that Su-17 could not be assembled.
 It is a pleasure to be completed sooner than expected.
-When I begin to make, it’s quite fascinating.
+When I begin to make it, it’s quite fascinating.
 It is not bad to trial and error the old Eastern European kit.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.